 When set to threshold mode, the Slope Steepness lens will visualize any slopes over the input threshold percent as red.
 The Slope Steepness Threshold lens is an important tool in locating slopes exceeding certain values.

-This is a Mountain & Peak feature.
+This is a Ridge & Peak feature.

 The Transparent lens allows you to see through the terrain and thus display any features that are beneath the terrain or going through it.